Steps and FAQs for taking a Temporary Medical Leave

 How will taking a Temporary Medical Leave affect my on-campus housing?

-Students approved to take a Temporary Medical Leave who are living on campus will not be able to continue to live on campus once the leave is in effect.
-Students will be expected to move out of on-campus housing once the leave has been requested and are advised to contact their Resident Director to discuss a move out plan.
+Students approved to take a Temporary Medical Leave and who are living on campus will not be able to continue living on campus for the semester they are taking a leave for.
+Students will be expected to move out of on-campus housing once the leave has been requested and are advised to contact their Community Director to discuss a move out plan.
 Students must complete a Housing Termination Request form.
 If a student plans to take a Temporary Medical Leave prior to the start of the semester, the student should contact Housing and Dining Programs regarding any associated fees for canceling on-campus housing.

 I am an international student, how will a Temporary Medical Leave affect my visa?

 A leave may affect your visa status.
 International students should contact their international student advisor in the office of International Student and Scholar Services.

 Can I take courses at another institution while I am on a Temporary Medical Leave?